the-turing-way/the-turing-way/book/website/reproducible-research/open/open-source.md

 Open source provides an endless, ever-changing set of Rubix cubes for you to solve on weekends.
 Just like puzzles, both crossword and jigsaw, open source provides bite-sized intellectual escapes.

 (rr-open-source-benefitsresearch)=
-## How open source software benefits research
+## How Open Source Software Benefits Research

 There are several in which open-source software benefits research: